 I am trained through Generative Somatics and Strozzi Somatics, both of which teach that individual and collective healing are deeply interdependent.
 Our personal well-being and the well-being of our communities are not determined by what we believe cognitively, but by what we embody.

 Generally experts agree that only 7% of communication is verbal.
-This means that we are very predominantly interpreting and communicating with our bodies.
-While we process non-verbal communication or body language very quickly, we are often not conscious of what we interpret in others somatically, or what we communicate non-verbally ourselves.
-This can lead to challenges in relationships, as well as unconsciously acting in ways that are out of alignment with our beliefs or conscious values.
+This means that we are actually communicating far more with our bodies than our words, and this happens both quickly and, for the most part, unconsciously, as well as in ways that are out of alignment with our beliefs or conscious values.

-Through awareness and physical practices, somatic therapy creates new ways of being in our bodies that more accurately represent what we care about.
+Through awareness and physical practices, somatic therapy creates new ways of being in our bodies that more accurately represent what we care about and want.

 THERESE NOËL ALLEN